tensor2023/Awesome-Computational-Imaging/compimg_book/_build/html/_sources/chapters/Chapter03_FourierFeatures/fourier_features_merged.md

 In this blog, we will explore:

 1. **Background** on coordinate-based MLPs and spectral bias
-2. **The core idea** of Fourier feature mappings and their theoretical basis via NTK
+2. **The Core Idea** of Fourier feature mappings and their theoretical basis via NTK
 3. **The contributions** of this paper to the graphics and vision community

 ---